grupoboticario/nestjs-sap-rfc/README.md

 The following improvements are currently in progress:

 - [x] Dynamic Configuration
-- [x] TransactionTransaction with auto commit and rollback
+- [x] Transaction with auto commit and rollback
 - [x] Resource injection by name
 - [x] Update to node-rfc 3.x